jocelynkim/jocelynkim.github.io/about.md

 layout: blog
 title: about
 ---
-Shinji is a game developer and illustrator based in Tokyo.
+Shinji (AKA Jocelyn) is a game developer and illustrator based in Tokyo.
 They are Korean-American, born and raised in sunny California.
 Feel free to reach out in either English or Japanese!<br>
 Currently, Shinji is working as a technical artist on mobile games.
 They also dabble in various creative hobbies like drawing and photography.<br>
 They enjoy drinking chamomile tea, and generally dislike loud noises.
 <jp>